-- Never get under the vehicle when the vehicle is supported by the jack alone; use vehicle support stands. - Do not raise the vehicle with someone in the vehicle. - When raising the vehicle, do not place any objects on top of or underneath the jack.
+- Never get under the vehicle when the vehicle is supported by the jack alone; use vehicle support stands. - Do not raise the vehicle with someone in the vehicle. - When raising the vehicle, do not put an object on or under the jack.